 |2.3.1||Volume of production per labour unit by classes of farming/pastoral/forestry enterprise size|

 |2.3.2||Average income of small-scale food producers|

-There is limited data available to measure progress on these two indicators.
-In its preliminary annual report on the SDGs for 2022, the UN notes that for those countries which data is available, small-scale food producers have an annual income less than half of large-scale producers.
-Labour productivity is also lower for small-scale producers.
-Furthermore, women-headed production small-scale production units have only 50-70% of the income of those headed by men.
+Limited data is available to measure progress on these two indicators.
+The UN’s annual report on the SDGs for 2022 indicates that, in countries with available data, small-scale food producers have an annual income less than half of that of large-scale producers.
+Labor productivity is also lower for small-scale producers.
+Additionally, women-led small-scale production units have only 50-70% of the income of those led by men.

 No data is available to measure progress on this indicator.